Skip to content ↓

 Role Description

-If you think you would like to apply to be a House Captain, please write a letter to Mrs Fitch and the Year 6 Team, explaining why you think you would excel in this role.
+House Captain are selected at the beginning of the accedemic year, by way of a letter written to Mrs Fitch and the Year 6 Team, explaining why you think you would excel in this role.

 Mrs Fitch and the Year 6 Team